 Going Green in an Apartment Rental

 Are you an apartment renter who wants to go green?
 Being environmentally conscious requires making a few changes to your daily routine, but they are easy to adjust to.
 By making just a handful of changes to your lifestyle, you can make a huge impact on the environment.
-You just might save some money on your rental in the process.
+You just might save some money on your rental in the process and even start some spring cleaning as well.

 Follow these tips to go green while you are renting an apartment.